Set up delivery settings

 1. When choosing a delivery option, select Fixed rate.

 2. Then enter an amount.
-If delivery is free of charge, enter '0'.
+If delivery is free, enter '0'.

 Carrier rate (AU, DE, UK and US only)